baharev/sdopt-tearing/docs/index.rst

 Exact and heuristic methods for tearing
 =======================================

-A demo application is presented on this web-page, showing the capabilities of novel tearing algorithms.
-Some of the algorithms are documented in the following academic papers:
+A demo application :file:`demo.py` is presented on this web-page, showing the capabilities of novel tearing algorithms.
+Most of the implemented algorithms are described in the following academic papers:

   - `An exact method for the minimum feedback arc set problem <http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf>`_
   - Exact methods for optimal tearing (to be submitted soon).

+See also `Reproducing the results of the academic papers <https://github.com/baharev/sdopt-tearing#reproducing-the-results-of-the-academic-papers>`_.

 The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the